-Date of first appointment of each director indicates the date when the director was appointed for the first time to the Board of Directors of the Issuer.
+Date of first appointment of each director indicates the date when the director was appointed for the first time to the Board of Directors of the Issuer. \ \\

-This column shows the list from which each director was appointed ("M": majority list, "m": minority list, "BoD": list presented by the Board of Directors).

-This column shows the number of positions of director or statutory auditor held in other companies listed on national or international regulated markets, in financial, banking or insurance companies or in other large companies of the Cope and included in the Regulation of the BoD and Board Committees.
+This column shows the list from which each director was appointed ("M": majority list; "mor", minority list; "BO": list presented by the Board of Directors).
+This column shows the number of positions of director or statutory auditor held in other companies listed on national or international regulated markets, in financial, banking or insurance companies or in other large companies pursuant to Recommendation 15 of the CG Code and included in the Regulation of the BOD and Board Committees.
 In our corporate governance system, multiple positions in companies of the same Group are considered as a single position.
 Roles are indicated in full in the Corporate Governance Report.

-This column shows the attendance of directors at the meetings of the Board of Directors (number of meetings attended on the total number that could have been attended).
+This column shows the attendance of directors at the meetings of the Board of Directors (number of meetings attended on the total number that could have been attended). \